 - Pre-heat oven to 160C and line a loaf pan with baking paper.

 - In a bowl combine rice malt syrup and olive oil and stir to combine.

 - Add in milk, eggs and bananas and combine.

-- Add remaining ingredients (except for 1 tsp of cinnamon) and mix until just combined.
+- Add remaining ingredients (except for 1 teaspoon of cinnamon) and mix until just combined.
 Don't overmix here.

-- Pour mixture into a loaf pan and dust reserved tsp of cinnamon on top.
+- Pour mixture into a loaf pan and dust reserved teaspoon of cinnamon on top.